NotADev900/Portfolio/README.md

 ## How to Run
 1. Clone the repository.
 2. Open the `index.html` file in your browser.
+3. You can also access the website [here](https://notadev900.github.io/Portfolio/).

 This portfolio serves as a personal introduction and a showcase of web development projects and skills, aimed at potential employers or clients.